 - Offshore Applicants: Apply for Subclass 309/100 from outside Australia.

-- Onshore applicants may receive a Bridging Visa A (BVA) to remain in Australia during processing.
+If applying onshore, you may get a Bridging Visa A (BVA) to stay in Australia while waiting.

 Processing Times & Costs